JiamingZhou777/zjm.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student of College of Computer Science, Nankai University, under the supervision of Prof. Yong Qin.
-I received the B.E. degree from Dalian University of Technology (DUT) in 2022.
+I am currently a master's student at the College of Computer Science, Nankai University, under the guidance of Professor Yong Qin since 2022.
+I am poised to embark on a Ph.D. journey, transitioning seamlessly from my master's program in September 2024.
+Prior to this, I earned my B.E. degree from Dalian University of Technology (DUT) in 2022.
 My research interests include automatic speech recognition and domain adaptation.